Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

-(The formally faulty overkilling of $x_0$ in the definition of $\xi$ above, using closed intervals instead of half-closed is intentional and will find its justification at a later point in this article.
-We want to have $\xi_l$ and $\xi_r$ defined on closed intervals to simplify the process of inverting back and forth)
+(The formally faulty overkilling of $m$ in the definition of $\xi$ above, using closed intervals instead of half-closed is intentional and will find its justification at a later point in this article.
+We need to have $\xi_l$ and $\xi_r$ defined on closed intervals, as a formal requirement for the process of inverting back and forth)

-\textbf{Definition 1''} Equivalently one may think of a fuzzy number as the ordered pair $\left(\xi_l(\cdot),\xi_r(\cdot)\right)$, with $x_0$ again being implicit from \mbox{$\xi_l(x_0)=\xi_r(x_0)=1$.}
+\textbf{Definition 1''} Equivalently one may think of a fuzzy number as the ordered pair $\bigl(\xi_l(\cdot),\xi_r(\cdot)\bigr)$, with $m$ again being implicit from \mbox{$\xi_l(m)=\xi_r(m)=1$.}